Last Updated on January 23, 2023 by Jim Ferri

 Another big draw for travelers is Crete’s cuisine, with most of the produce grown on the island.
 You may enjoy some of the good local wines as well.

-Lastly, Crete is not a place you go and see it all in a week or so.
+On the other hand, Crete is not a place you go and see it all in a week or so.
 It has high and rugged mountains with poor roads.
 Stick to one area and enjoy it.

 If You Go: